Admission and Financial Aid

 February 1: CSS Profile, FAFSA, and most recent federal tax returns, including business tax returns (i.e. Schedules C, E, F, Form 1065, Form 1120, and Form 1120S), submitted through the College Board's IDOC service.

-International applicants must submit the CSS Profile form by November 15 for Early Decision I applicants, January 1 for Early Decision II applicants, and February 1 for all other applicants.
+International applicants must submit the CSS Profile Form and required income documentation by November 15 for Early Decision I applicants, January 5 for Early Decision II applicants, and February 1 for all other applicants.

 March 1: CSS Profile, FAFSA, and most recent federal tax returns, submitted through the College Board's IDOC service.

-January 15: CSS PROFILE, FAFSA, and most recent federal tax returns, submitted through the College Scholarship Service’s IDOC service.
+February 15: CSS Profile, FAFSA, and most recent federal tax returns, submitted through the College Scholarship Service’s IDOC service.

-Further information about application procedures, eligibility, need calculation and awards—plus descriptions of individual federal, state, and College programs—is available by visiting the Student Aid website.
-Inquiries regarding Bowdoin's student aid programs may be addressed to Office of Student Aid, Bowdoin College, 5300 College Station, Brunswick, ME 04011-8444; Tel.
-(207) 725-3146; Fax: (207) 725-3864.
+Further information about application procedures, eligibility, need calculation, and aid decisions—plus descriptions of individual federal, state, and College programs—is available by visiting the Student Aid website.
+Inquiries regarding Bowdoin's student aid programs may be addressed to Office of Student Aid, Bowdoin College, 5300 College Station, Brunswick, ME 04011-8444; telephone: 207-725-3144; fax: 207-725-3864.